GioF71/upmpdcli-docker/README.md

 TIDAL_PREPEND_NUMBER_IN_ITEM_LIST|Set to `yes` to create item numbers in lists (`[01] Item` instead of `Item`), mostly for kodi, disabled by default
 TIDAL_DOWNLOAD_PLUGIN|If set to `YES`, the updated plugin is downloaded from the upstream repo TIDAL_PLUGIN_BRANCH|If `TIDAL_DOWNLOAD_PLUGIN`, the branch indicated by this variable will be used.
 Must be specified if enabling `TIDAL_DOWNLOAD_PLUGIN`.
 Suggested branch name is `latest-tidal`
+TIDAL_FORCE_TIDALAPI_VERSION|If set, the specified version of tidalapi will be installed over the one included in the image.
+See note below.
 QOBUZ_ENABLE|Set to `yes` to enable Qobuz support, defaults to `no` QOBUZ_TITLE|Set the title for Qobuz plugin, defaults to `Qobuz` QOBUZ_USERNAME|Your Qobuz account username